Sunaina2005/Sunaina2005/README.md

 # Hi, I'm Sunaina 👋
-I'm a Data Analyst with a Master's in Computer Science and hands-on experience transforming complex datasets into actionable insights.
+Junior DevOps & IT Support specialist with a Master's in Computer Science and 2 years of hands-on experience in production cloud infrastructure, monitoring stacks, and endpoint management.
-I specialize in building interactive dashboards, optimizing data pipelines, and supporting data-driven decision-making across operations and business intelligence.
+I build and maintain the systems that keep infrastructure observable and reliable — ETL/ELT pipelines, Grafana monitoring dashboards, automated alerting, and endpoint operations across Mac and Windows environments.
-Completed my Master's thesis on global renewable energy adoption using econometric modeling, machine learning, and predictive analytics.
+📍 Based in Berlin, Germany | Open to Junior DevOps, Cloud Operations & IT Support roles

 ---
 ## 🌐 Live Interactive Dashboard